Met Gala returns: A guide to fashion’s big night | WTOP News

 Wrong question.
 You cannot just “buy” a ticket.
 The right question is, IF I were famous or powerful and got invited, how much would it cost?

-IF I GOT INVITED TO THE MET GALA, HOW MUCH WOULD IT COST?
+IF I WERE FAMOUS AND POWERFUL AND GOT INVITED, HOW MUCH WOULD IT COST?

 Well, you might not pay yourself.
 Generally companies buy tables.
 A fashion label — Michael Kors, for example — would then host its desired celebrities, or fashion muses.
 But each paid seat reportedly costs around $35,000, though some guests are invited for free.